preiter93/dmsuite/README.rst

 =======

 A collection of spectral collocation differentiation matrices for rust.
-The current version supports chebdif and fourdif.
+The current version supports chebdif and fourdif + the FFT based counterparts chebdifft and fourdifft.

 This collection is based on the python version `DMSUITE-Python`__.
 The original version is a matlab/octave collection from Weidemann and Reddy and available from `DMSUITE`__.
 The theory and examples are